 This lot acquisition strategy reduces the financial requirements and risks associated with direct land ownership and land development.
 NVR may, at its option, choose for any reason and at any time not to perform under these purchase agreements by delivering notice of its intent not to acquire the finished lots under contract.
-NVR's sole legal obligation and economic loss for failure to perform under these purchase agreements.
-In other words, if NVR does not perform under a purchase agreement, NVR loses its deposit.
-NVR does not have any financial or specific performance guarantees, or completion obligations, under these purchase agreements, with the exception of three specific performance contracts pursuant to which the company is committed to purchasing approximately 80 finished lots at an aggregate purchase price of approximately \$7,100.
+NVR's sole legal obligation and economic loss for failure to perform under these purchase agreements is limited to the amount of the deposit pursuant to the liquidating damage provisions contained within the purchase agreements.
+In other words, if NVR does not perform under a purchase agreement, NVR loses its deposit, NVR does not have any financial or specific performance guarantees, or completion obligations, under these purchase agreements, with the exception of three specific performance contracts pursuant to which the company is committed to purchasing approximately 80 finished lots at an aggregate purchase price of approximately \$7,100.
 None of the creditors of any of the development entities with which NVR enters fixed price purchase agreements have recourse to the general credit of NVR.
 Except as described below, NVR also does not share in an allocation of either the profit earned or loss incurred by any of these entities with which NVR enters fixed price purchase agreements.